ShahemNezamEddin/Dancing-together/README.md

   - The full responsive navigation bar at the top of the three pages.

-  - It includes anchors to the Logo that links to the home page, and anchors for the Home page, Gallery page, and Contact page.
+  - It includes anchor to the Logo that links to the home page, and anchors for the Home page, Gallery page, and Contact page.

   - The navigation bar shows the users the name of the school and it macks the navigation between different pages easy.